A Short Story:

-Janice, Roger and Sarah, had taken many hiking trips together before.
+Janice, Roger, and Sarah had taken many hiking trips together before.
 It was their 'thing.'
 In the last few years although they always went in the summer.
 So far in the sunshine, they had done some parts of Italy, a bit of Switzerland and quite a lot of France.
 Mostly because it those parts of Europe were near-bye.
 A quick train ride and there they were.
 The other places they hoped to walk over were regrettably a long flight away and except for Roger, neither of the two girls could take that much time off work.

-Which ever one of them suggested Cornwall, knew there was a four-day weekend at the end of October, so he, or she had suggested a short ramble through the open parts of Cornwall.
+Whichever one of them suggested Cornwall, knew there was a four-day weekend at the end of October, so he, or she had suggested a short ramble through the open parts of Cornwall.
 “It'll be lovely.”
 All of them remember that being said.

 At this particular moment they were, according to the map, three miles from the sea, five miles from a small village and there should be a quite high hill, near a small woods.
-That is, if the map was being read correctly.
+That is if the map was being read correctly.
 Oddly enough, Janice was the map reader.
 Oddly?
-Because Roger always harboured the belief that she couldn’t find her back-side with two hands.
+Because Roger always harbored the belief that she couldn’t find her back-side with two hands.
 Although he also whispered to himself, it was large enough and should have its own place on the map.

-Roger became friends with Janice a long time ago, the two them had a brief “encounter” as Janice describes it, but instead of falling out afterwards, they actually became tight friends.
+Roger became friends with Janice a long time ago, the two them had a brief “encounter” as Janice describes it, but instead of falling out afterward, they actually became tight friends.
 Sarah is her best friend.

 So the three of them became quite close.

 Avoiding the inevitable argument about, “where the fuck are we--- really?”
-They all crouched around the map and watched as Janice pointed to the various, not too obvious, land marks.
+They all crouched around the map and watched as Janice pointed to the various, not too obvious, landmarks.
 As they all stood up and looked about, they couldn’t see one single thing that resembled the marks on the map.